• Skip to main content

 You May Also Like

-“I’ve always suffered from severe acne and dry skin so I set out to find a solution for myself since nothing under the sun could work.
+“I’ve always suffered from severe acne and dry skin, so I set out to find a solution for myself since nothing under the sun could work.
 Being a native of Haiti and a lover of nature, I knew I wanted a clean formula.
 However, when my daughter was born and developed eczema at only six weeks old, the premise of the formula was immediately switched, from acne to eczema.
 With the help of a chemist, the eczema product line was born,” Firmin says.

 The Latest In Eczema

-how many times a day should you wash your face
+how often should you wash your face

 Are You Washing Your Face Too Much?